sageserpent-open/kineticMerge/documents/designNotes/blindAlleys.md

 of smaller all-sides matches that might yield better coverage.

-As described in the detail about `CodeMotionAnalysis`, this is handled by relaxing the blocking rules slightly and then post-processing to clean up of the matches.
+As described in the detail about `CodeMotionAnalysis`, this is handled by relaxing the blocking rules slightly and then post-processing to clean up the matches.

 An alternative that was considered was to do a two-pass search for matches, the first for all-sides matches only and the second for pairwise matches.
 Both would work down in candidate window size, but with the twist that in the second pass,